 The JAG and many Judge Advocates also sit in the Crown Court.
 It is also possible for a High Court Judge to be specified to preside in the Court Martial as a Judge Advocate; this is done for exceptionally serious or unprecedented cases, just as in the Crown Court.

-The administrative staff in the Office of the JAG (OJAG) are civil servants, who are part of the Royal Courts of Justice Group of Her Majesty’s Courts Service and thereby form part of the Ministry of Justice.
+The administrative staff in the Office of the JAG (OJAG) are part of the Judicial Office, an independent body of civil servants supporting the judiciary..
 The office is situated in the Thomas More Building, Royal Courts of Justice, Strand, London WC2A 2LL.
 OJAG staff support the judges in the exercise of their judicial functions.

 The Military Court Service (MCS) is part of the Ministry of Defence, and maintains four main Military Court Centres at Colchester (Essex), Bulford (Wilts), Catterick (Yorks), and Sennelager (Germany), plus further centres at Aldergrove (N Ireland), Portsmouth (Hants), and Episkopi (Cyprus).
 MCS arranges, funds and supports trials at these centres and at other ad hoc venues in UK and overseas.
 Communications about particular cases must be addressed in the first instance to the Court Administration Officer at the MCS Headquarters in Upavon, Wilts.